Gravity-Mediated SUSY Breaking, R Symmetry and Hyperbolic Kaehler Geometry: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

 We presented an improved version of the well-known Polonyi model using as guideline a global $R$ symmetry which is badly violated in the superpotential of that model.
 As a starting point, we investigated a theory completely consistent with this $R$ symmetry -- which uniquely determines the superpotential in \Eref{whi} -- selecting a specific hyperbolic geometry for the \Km\ with metric given by \Eref{ds0}.
 Constraining the curvature of this space to a natural value -- see \Eref{vev4} --, from the point of view of the string theory, we succeeded to minimize the relevant SUGRA potential at a SUSY-breaking Minkowski vacuum.
-The presence of the cosmologically dangerous $R$ axion in the spectrum of the model can be eluded by including a quartic term in the \Ka\ -- i.e., \Eref{khi} with $n=4$ -- which breaks the $R$ symmetry without modifying the SUGRA potential, along its real direction, and the position of the Minkowski vacuum in \Eref{z0}.
+The presence of the cosmologically dangerous $R$ axion in the spectrum of the model can be eluded by including a quartic term in the \Ka\ -- i.e., setting $n=4$ in \Eref{khi} -- which breaks the $R$ symmetry without modifying the SUGRA potential, along its real direction, and the position of the Minkowski vacuum in \Eref{z0}.
+No string-theoretical origin can be invoked for this term, though.

 It is gratifying that the $R$ saxion and axion may acquire masses lower than or equal to the $\Gr$ mass and so the $\Gr$ problem is not aggravated.
 The model communicates the SUSY breaking to the visible world, allowing for non-vanishing SSB (i.e. soft SUSY-breaking) parameters which do not depend on the $R$-violating term.
+More specifically, the SSB masses for the scalars are of the order of $\mgr$ whereas those for gauginos may be one order of magnitude lower, originating from gauge anomalies.
 Furthermore, the consideration of a higher order non-holomorphic term in the \Ka\ -- see \Eref{dK} -- offers an explanation of the $\mu$ problem of MSSM inspired by the Giudice-Masiero mechanism.

 In its current realization, our model does not support viable inflation driven by $Z$, mainly due to low scalar spectral index achieved in small-field inflationary models.
 However, it can be combined with an inflationary sector compatible with the $R$ symmetry -- see, e.g., \crefs{dvali, univ}.
 In a such situation we expect that $Z$ is displaced from its v.e.v in \Eref{z0} to lower values due to the large mass that it acquires during inflation and rolls towards its v.e.v after it -- see, e.g., \crefs{buch,olivepheno,eev,kingpolonyi,ketov,riotto}.
 In the course of the decaying-inflaton period which follows inflation, $Z$ tracks an instantaneous minimum \cite{adiabatic} until the Hubble parameter becomes of the order of its mass.
 Successively it starts to oscillate about its v.e.v. in \Eref{z0} and may or may not dominate the Universe, depending on the initial amplitude of the coherent oscillations.
 The latter possibility is more favored, since it does not dilute any preexisting lepton asymmetry and does not disturb the success of the Big Bang nucleosynthesis \cite{polonyiproblem}.
 It can be facilitated if $R$ saxion is strongly stabilized through a large enough higher order term of the \Ka\ \cite{olivegr}, or if it participates there in a strong enough coupling with the inflaton \cite{adiabatic}.
 Obviously such complications may affect our scheme and deserve further investigation.
 Moreover, the $R$ axion is expected to be stable on cosmological time scales due to weak decay widths \cite{ribe}.
 It would be premature, though, to say anything about its candidacy as dark matter particle before clarify the fate of the $R$ saxion.